Who We Are

 Core Values

-• Love, respect, honesty, transparency and integrity in our work and relationships.
+• Love, courage, respect, honesty, transparency, and integrity in our work and relationships.

-• Recognizing the rights of Indigenous children and families pursuant to the United Nations Declaration on the Rights of Indigenous Peoples and the United Nations Convention on the Rights of the Child.
+• Recognizing the sacredness of children and the rights of Indigenous children, youth, and families pursuant to the United Nations Declaration on the Rights of Indigenous Peoples and the United Nations Convention on the Rights of the Child.

-• Respect for diverse First Nations cultures, languages, contexts and aspirations.
+• Intergenerational substantive equality and respect for distinct First Nations cultures, languages, contexts, and aspirations.

-• Honouring caring people and organizations who work respectfully with First Nations children, young people, families, communities and Nations.
+• Honouring caring peoples and organizations who work respectfully with First Nations children, young people, families, communities, and Nations.

 Future Directions and Strategic Planning